circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 - Cloud
 ---

 This *API Developer's Guide* was written to assist developers in quickly and easily making API calls to CircleCI services to return detailed information about users, pipelines, projects and workflows.
-The API v2 Specification itself may be viewed [here]({{site.baseurl}}/api/v2).
+The API v2 Specification itself may be viewed in the [Reference documentation]({{site.baseurl}}/api/v2).

 * TOC
 {:toc}